rooftop-media/ktty-tutorial/version1.0/tutorial.md

  - an integer at `Buffer.scroll_pos`.
  - a string at `Buffer.wrapped_text`, which will store a version of the text with wrapped lines.

-The Buffer also needs three more functions:
+The Buffer also needs one more function:
- - a method at `Buffer.get_wrapped_text()` which gets a version of the buffer with wrapped lines.
+ - `Buffer.get_wrapped_text()` which gets a version of the buffer with wrapped lines.
- - a method at `Buffer.get_visible_chunk()` which gets the visible section of text.
- - a method at `Buffer.scroll(amt)` which scrolls the page some amount.

 ```javascript
 var Buffer = {